bvanderveen/coroutine/README.md

        yield return "the result of other was " + other.Result;
    }

-Coroutine defines an asynchronous operation as a delegate of the form `Action<Action<object>, Action<Exception>`&mdash;that is, a delegate which, when invoked, will eventually invoke one of the delegates passed to it as arguments, thereby providing the caller of the outer delegate with the result of the operation, or an exception.
+Coroutine defines an asynchronous operation as a delegate of the form `Action<Action<T>, Action<Exception>`&mdash;that is, a delegate which, when invoked, will eventually invoke one of the delegates passed to it as arguments, thereby providing the caller of the outer delegate with the result of the operation, or an exception.
+In the context of this library, a delegate of this form is known as a *continuation*.
+To support operations which do not return a result value, delegates of the form `Action<Action, Action<Exception>` are also considered continuations.

-The .NET Framework provides several constructs which can be adapted to a Coroutine-compatible asynchronous operation:
+The .NET Framework provides several constructs which can be adapted to a Coroutine-compatible continuation:

 * The [Asynchronous Programming Model (APM)](apm) pattern (also known as the `IAsyncResult` pattern).
 * The `System.Threading.Tasks.Task` class provided by the [Task Parallel Library](http://msdn.microsoft.com/en-us/library/dd460717.aspx)